 Their wings are longer than the length of their bodies and equal in size, hence the classification Isoptera (identical wing).

 Those are the same termite princess and princesses that will soon create new nests.

 Hundreds and even thousands of termites take part in a ritual called “nuptial flight” which takes about 2-3 hours.
-The winged individuals are the only ones who emerge outside for a very brief time.
+The winged individuals are the only ones which emerge outside for a very brief time.

 The protective layer surrounding their bodies is thick enough to enable their exposure to the light and air outside.

-The flight takes place close to the nest from which they emerged, only 10-12 meters away.
+Flight takes place close to the nest from which they emerged, only 10-12 meters away.
 At the end of the ritual, the male and female land on the ground and shed their wings.
 A mating couple will establish a new nest.